State Urban Forester

 Sustainable Urban Forestry For Iowa communities over 5,000

 Iowa Department of Natural Resources Forestry Bureau has received a federal grant through the USDA Forest Service to assist communities with population greater than 5,000 by training and educating city staff, tree board members, and active community members in order to enable each community to develop and maintain a sustainable forestry program.
 For information and application for training, please click on the links below.
-Application deadline: September 1, 2014.
+Applications will be available July 1, 2015 and due by September 1,2015.

 Sustainable Community Forestry Assistance and Training Grant-Explanation and Instructions